Ronnie Hayes

 Battalion Chief

 Chief Stavish began his career in the fire service in 2007 as a volunteer firefighter in Mecklenburg County.
 He joined the City of Wilmington Fire Department after graduating from UNC Charlotte with a degree in Fire Engineering.
 During his career with the Wilmington Fire Department, he served as a member of the Hazardous Materials Regional Response Team.
-In 2017, he was hired as a Captain with the Town of Leland Fire/Rescue Department.
-He was promoted to Battalion Chief in 2022 and is currently assigned to A-Shift.
+In 2017, he was hired as a Captain with Leland Fire/Rescue.
+He was promoted to Battalion Chief in 2022.
 He lives in Wilmington with his wife Whitley, son, and dog Brooklyn.

 Beth Evans